tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 ```

 This works because the *first* time `f5_better` is called, `n` is 3.
 That means
 the `n` in the print statement is 3.
-So we can't print it right away: we have to
+So we shouldn't print it right away: we
-recursively print all the other numbers first.
+should do all the other print statements first.

-Finally, we want to start at 1, not 0:
+Finally, we want to start at 1, not 0.
+This is a small change to the print
+statement:

 ```python
 def f5(n):